KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

-Event bubbling means that when I click on a child element, the event first triggers there and then moves upward through its parent elements in the DOM tree—like the parent, grandparent, and so on.
+Event bubbling means that if I click on a small element—like a button—the event first triggers on that button.
+Then it moves upward step by step to its parent, grandparent, and even the whole section or body.
+This way, the event spreads through the dom tree, making it easier to handle things from the parent level.